-Making a meaningful difference in the treatment of mental illness
+We are focused on making a meaningful difference in the treatment of mental illness

 We’re working to develop medicines that can make a meaningful difference in the lives of those living with psychiatric and neurological conditions, with an immediate focus on schizophrenia and behavioral symptoms associated with Alzheimer’s disease.
 Through deepening our understanding of these complex conditions, our goal is to develop medicines that can alleviate burdensome symptoms to help restore function to those living with serious mental illness.